-Maintaining your asphalt driveway during winter can be challenging, especially when it comes to deicing.
-One common method is using salt to melt the ice and snow.
-However, many people wonder if it’s safe to use salt on their asphalt driveway and ask ‘Can you salt an asphalt driveway’.
+Maintaining your asphalt driveway during winter can be challenging, especially concerning deicing.
+One standard method is using salt to melt the ice and snow.
+However, many wonder if using salt on their asphalt driveway is safe and ask.

 salting asphalt driveways